Careers of the future are built on a technology foundation

 Smartphones, blockchain, and social media are introducing new ways to make sending and receiving payment, and storing and investing money without physical cash easier, cheaper, and more transparent.

 The expansion of technology has also allowed online education to progress the way it has, and UJ is staying at the forefront of developments by offering courses, fully online.
+In light of these ongoing changes, UJ has also tailored some of its non-technology focused offerings such as its Master of Business Administration programme to equip graduates with digital know-how and the understanding of how to use and manage new technology for business success.
 Click here to have a look at the courses on offer at UJ and begin your online education journey.